We are proudly partnered with CVS Caremark for all your pharmacy needs!

 • Specialty Medication (Tier 4)

-For this population, we follow the OptumRx Select Formulary list (linked at top of page).
+Yes!
+The Performance Drug List is linked at the top of the page.
 This is a guide within select therapeutic categories for Plan members and health care providers.
 Ask your physician to consider prescribing generic medication as a first line option, when medically appropriate.
 Generic medications are typically a lower cost to the plan, and these savings are immediately passed directly to the membership.
 If there is no generic available, there may be a preferred brand name medication listed.

 When available, generic medications will be substituted for all brand name medications.
 If you request the brand name, or if the prescribing physician indicates “no substitutions”, when a generic equivalent is available, you will be required to pay the brand name copay plus the difference in cost between the brand and its generic equivalent, unless determined medically necessary through the appeals process.

-Your physician can initiate a PA with OptumRx by doing any of the following:
+Your physician can initiate a PA by the following:

-All PA’s are reviewed by clinicians at OptumRx, not the Pharmacy Benefit Department at the Fund Office.
+All PA’s are reviewed by clinicians at CVS Caremark, not the Pharmacy Benefit Department at the Fund Office.

-If you would like to check on the status of your PA, contact OptumRx Customer Care Call Center at (855) 697-9150.
+If you would like to check on the status of your PA, contact CVS Caremark Member Customer Service at 833-252-6642.

 Active Plans ONLY: